The more you know about homeopathy, the more successful your outcome will be!

 Homeopathy is for everything!
 Treating your flu helps to move your case forward.
 Going to the doctor and getting antibiotics only moves your case backwards.

 You’ve got to understand that conventional drugs are mischief-makers, toxic, rarely curative and are actually at war with your body!
 Have you ever asked yourself what principle of healing modern medicine is operating under?
 What are its laws?
 Its law of cure?
 We have no trouble answering that question: Homeopathy is based on the Law of Similars, Hering’s Law of Cure, and “the Minimum Dose”.
-What’s modern medicine’s Law of Cure?
+What’s modern medicine’s Law?
 Do they have one?
 If they were forced to answer, they would probably say, “We suppress symptoms.”
 Are you happy with that?
-Don’t you expect more?
+Don’t you expect better?
 Don’t you expect to be cured?
-We can actually cure your flu and put you right back on track with your healing.

 There is no point in hiring a homeopath if you’re going to continually sabotage your immune system with suppressive drugs!
 Don’t assume that homeopathy can’t help with your allergy or flu or injury or any aspect of ill-health that comes along during your treatment.